-Health Standards
+Health Standards1

-- Standard 2: Students will analyze the influence of family, peers, culture, media, technology, and other factors on health behaviors. - Standard 4: Students will demonstrate the ability to use interpersonal communication skills to enhance health and avoid or reduce health risks. - Standard 6: Students will demonstrate the ability to use goal-setting skills to enhance health.
+Standard 2: Students will analyze the influence of family, peers, culture, media, technology, and other factors on health behaviors.

-Common Core English Language Arts College and Career Readiness Anchor Standards
+Common Core English Language Arts College and Career Readiness Anchor Standards2

-- Writing Standard 4.
-Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience. - Writing Standard 7.
-Conduct short as well as more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation. - Listening and Speaking Standard 1.
-Prepare for and participate effectively in a range of conversations and collaborations with diverse partners, building on others' ideas and expressing their own clearly and persuasively. - Listening and Speaking Standard 2.
-Integrate and evaluate information presented in diverse media and formats, including visually, quantitatively, and orally. - Listening and Speaking Standard 5.
-Make strategic use of digital media and visual displays of data to express information and enhance understanding of presentations.
+Writing Standard 4.
+Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.

+Listening and Speaking Standard 1.
+Prepare for and participate effectively in a range of conversations and collaborations with diverse partners, building on others' ideas and expressing their own clearly and persuasively.

+Listening and Speaking Standard 2.
+Integrate and evaluate information presented in diverse media and formats, including visually, quantitatively, and orally.

-Psychology Curriculum Standards
+Psychology Curriculum Standards3

-- Scientific Inquiry Domain, 1.3: Describe perspectives employed to understand behavior and mental processes. - Individual Variation Domain, 3.2: Identify biological and environmental influences on the expression and experience of positive emotions, such as happiness.
+Scientific Inquiry Domain, 1.3: Describe perspectives employed to understand behavior and mental processes.

+Individual Variation Domain, 3.2: Identify biological and environmental influences on the expression and experience of positive emotions, such as happiness.